 After asking the patients to record their headache severity and associated symptoms every 30 minutes for a total of 2 hours, researchers found that the difference between the controls and treated patients was statistically significant.
 From 129 headache attacks in the treatment group, 92 responded entirely or partially to lavender.
 In the control group, 32 out of 68 headache attacks responded to the placebo.
 (19)

 Aside from lavender, some other oils that can help to relieve headache pain include peppermint, which has a cooling effect and stimulates blood flow, eucalyptus, which relieves sinus pressure by opening the nasal airways, and rosemary, which reduces inflammation, promotes circulation and has a calming effect.

 Some essential oils have sedative properties, which can be helpful for people who are having trouble falling asleep or sleeping through the night.
 Lavender oil, in particular, is known to be an effective sleep aid because of its ability to leave you feeling relaxed and calm.
 Some other oils that can be used to promote restful sleep include Roman chamomile, ylang ylang, bergamot and vetiver.

 A 2014 systematic review conducted at the University of Minnesota evaluated 15 quantitative studies, including 11 randomized controlled trials that examined the effects of essential oils on sleep.
-Researchers found that a majority of the study findings suggest a positive effect of essential oils on sleep deprivation and disturbances.
+Researchers found that a majority of the study findings suggest a positive effect of oils on sleep deprivation and disturbances.
 Lavender oil was the most frequently studied oil and of all evaluated studies, no adverse events were reported.
 (20)